rixatron/princes-trust-2020/sessions/session1/Session 1 - Setting up GitHub.md

 1. From your fork of the starter repository, click the "Settings" section near the top
 2. Scroll down to the "GitHub Pages" section
-3. In the "Source" dropdown choose "master branch"
+3. In the "Source" dropdown choose "main branch"
 4. You should now be able to go to your GitHub page.
 If you scroll back down to the GitHub pages settings you can get the url from there (it will say "Your site is published at...").
 Click on the link
 5. You should now see a page with "Your blog!"